dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 ---

-## Consume a component from a library
+## Consume a Razor component from a Razor class library

-In order to consume components defined in a library in another project, use either of the following approaches:
+In order to consume components defined in a Razor class library (RCL) in another project, use either of the following approaches:

 * Use the full type name with the RCL's namespace.
 * Use Razor's [`@using`](xref:mvc/views/razor#using) directive.
 Individual components can be added by name.